MimiMagusin/HackerClone-GraphQL-and-NodeJS/README.md

 ## Schemas and Types

 ### Types
- GraphQL query language is basically about selecting fields on objects.
+ The GraphQL query language is basically about selecting fields on objects.
 You start with a root object, select a field on that, explain what the field should return.
 The most basic components of a GraphQL schema are **object types**, which just represent a kind of object you can fetch from your service, and what fields it has.
+A **Schema** consists of:
+- Type definitions to describe our data and what we can do with it
+- Resolvers to tell GraphQL where to get the data from and how to handle mutations
+>Int this project you can find all type defitions not only in the schema, but also in `database/datamodel.graphql`!

 ### Arguments
 **Arguments** can be required or optional.
 When an argument is optional, you can define a default value.

-### query & mutation types
+### Query & mutation types
-Every GraphQL service has a query type and possibly a **mutation type**.
+Every GraphQL service has a **query type** and possibly a **mutation type**, that can be found in the schema.

+>In this project, we define the following types in our schema: `Query`, `Mutation`, `Subscription`, `AuthPayload`, `User`.
+>
+>`Link`, `Vote`, `LinkSubscriptionPayload`, `VoteSubscriptionPayload` are defined in `database/datamodel.graphql`.

 ### Scalar Types
 **Scalar types** represent the  leaves of the query.
+GraphQL comes with a set of default scalar types out of the box: `Int`, `Float`, `String`, `Boolean`, `ID`.

 ### Enumeration Types
 **Enums** are a special kind of scalar that is restricted to a particular set of allowed values.
 This allows you to: